Carlisle Castle |

 The final time it was used as a royal residence was when Mary Queen of Scots was imprisoned there after her abdication.

-Visitors will see buildings made of both grey and red sandstone, the red sandstone being the slightly newer construction.
-Checkout the arched lintel in the outer gatehouse, also known as De Ireby's Tower, and see the engraved stone which was originally a third century Roman altar.
+Check out the arched lintel in the outer gatehouse, also known as De Ireby's Tower, and see the engraved stone which was originally a third century Roman altar.
 The residence on the first floor would have been used by the sheriff.

-Carlisle Castle holds the record as being the most besieged castle in the British Isles with ten major sieges in its history, mainly in the 12th century and the 13th century.
 It played a significant role during the English Civil Wars and during the Jacobite Uprising of 1745-6 when Bonnie Prince Charlie's supporters occupied the besieged castle for a time before hanging out the white flag of surrender.

 Highlights include the wall carvings in a small cell, possibly made by prisoners around 1480, and the "licking stones" in the dungeon.
 The Warden's Apartments in the outer gatehouse are furnished in keeping with the period of around 1480, complete with a cauldron.